abhinandan1999/Learning/Gen AI/MCP/01 MCP Overview.md

 - CallToolRequest: Please execute this tool with these arguments.
 (Client to Server)
 - CallToolResult: Here is the result of the tool execution.
 (Server to Client)

+## Tools: LLM Controlled
+- Tools are controlled entirely by LLMs.
+The AI Model decides when to call these tools.

+## Resources: App Controlled
+- Resources are controlled by your application.
+App decides when to fetch resource data and how to use it.
+Typically for UI elements or to add Context to conversation.

+## Prompts: User Controlled
+- Prompts are triggered by the user actions.
+Users decide when to run these predefined workflows through UI interactions like button clicks, menu selections, or slash commands.